I started writing poetry in 2001, and started a poetry blog in 2010. The mystical poems of Rumi are what inspired me to start writing poetry.

 I have grappled with issues of identity in the past, but I’m at a very contented place right now, not having the feeling that I need to define myself, either as Persian or Canadian.
 I guess I’m a bit of both and what I realize right now is that what matters is the kind of Person that I am, not my nationality.
 My qualities, strengths, and weaknesses, define me.
 My experiences living in various countries have shaped me into the person I am today, more than the place I was born in.
 I’m proud of my Persian heritage and I’m very happy that it helped me discover poetry at this stage of my life.

-I have three wonderful children who are at college and University, trying to find their own way, and a loving husbands who supports me in my projects, writing or otherwise.
+I have three wonderful children who are at college and universtiy, trying to find their own way, and my husband kindly supports me in my projects, writing or otherwise.